 How long does it take to dry Urushi lacquer?

 It varies with size and layer thickness, in addition to the humidity and temperature.
-On average, one layer takes 1 to 2 weeks.
+On average, one layer takes 1 week. to dry

 Is Urushi heatproof?